 Viewing the Objects in a Project

-To use the object browser in a project with IDE folders enabled, select the object browser icon, which is below the folder icon in the left panel of the Looker IDE:
+To use the object browser panel, select the object browser icon, which is below the folder icon in the IDE navigation bar:

-The object browser groups objects by type, and objects are sorted alphabetically within each type.
-Using the object browser, you can show or hide the hierarchies of objects by expanding or collapsing objects.
+The object browser panel groups objects by type, and objects are sorted alphabetically within each type.
+Using the object browser panel, you can show or hide the hierarchies of objects by expanding or collapsing objects.

 Collapsing and Expanding Objects

 You can collapse and expand models, Explores, and views to reveal or hide the objects they contain.
-Any model in a project is expanded by default in the object browser, revealing a list of the Explores defined in the model:
+Any model in a project is expanded by default in the object browser panel, revealing a list of the Explores defined in the model:

-You can collapse or expand an object by selecting the arrow to the left of its name in the object browser:
+You can collapse or expand an object by selecting the arrow to the left of its name in the object browser panel:

 Viewing the Type of an Object

-The object browser lists the following object types:
+The object browser panel lists the following object types:

-You can view the type of an object in your project by hovering over that object’s name in the object browser.
+You can view the type of an object in your project by hovering over that object’s name in the object browser panel.
 In the example below, hovering over the

 The icon to the left of each object’s name also identifies the object type: